 where $\mu_i$ and $\sigma_i$ are the mean and standard deviation of input parameter $i$, respectively.

-The dataset is divided into $70\%$ training, $15\%$ validation, and $15\%$ testing, corresponding to $19404$, $4158$, and $4158$ samples.
-Through stratified sampling, we ensure that each split preserves the overall label proportions.
-There exists a class imbalance for the stripping (label $3$) and mutually destructive cases (label $0$).
-For instance, in the training dataset, they each represent only $4.8\%$ and $8.1\%$ of the samples, respectively.
-We prioritize models that optimize predictions across all classes, not just the overrepresented ones.
-Below, we will present three algorithms used for the classification task, and discuss how they compare to each other.
+The dataset is divided into $70\%$ training, $15\%$ validation, and $15\%$ testing, corresponding to $19,404$, $4158$, and $4158$ samples, respectively.
+Using stratified sampling, we ensure that each split preserves the overall label proportions.
+The dataset exhibits a class imbalance for the stripping (label $3$) and mutually destructive (label $0$) cases.
+For instance, in the training set, these classes represent only $4.8\%$ and $8.1\%$ of the samples, respectively.
+We therefore prioritize models that optimize predictions across all classes, rather than optimizing performance on the overrepresented classes.
+Below, we present the three algorithms used for the classification task and compare their performance.